fiskaltrust/interface-doc/README.md

 All documentation files are stored within the `/doc` folder in this repository (markdown, images, other static content).

 - One sub-directory and one or more markdown file(s) per chapter should be created (e.g. `general/general.md`.)
-  - 1st and 2nd level headings should be split into separate file.
+  - 1st and 2nd level headings should be split into separate files.
 - Each chapter markdown file must be included into the table of contents in `/doc/toc.md`.
 DocFx will scan this file to compose the PDF documentation.
   - The order from the toc file is used to define the chapter order in the PDF file.
   - You may also use multiple files per chapter, but keep in mind that a page-break is created by DocFx after every markdown file.